THE CANON

 Objective: To design an economy embedded in the Earth and the Spirit.

 The Concept: The True Self.
-Resistance begins by rejecting the “False Self” (the consumer) and reclaiming the “True Self” (the person in communion with others).
+Resistance begins by rejecting the “Consumer” and reclaiming the “True Self” in communion with others.

 The Concept: Buddhist Economics.
 Work is spiritual nourishment.
 The economy should maximize well-being with minimum consumption.

 The Concept: The Person-in-Community.
-Replacing Homo Economicus (the isolated atom) with a view of humans as deeply interconnected with each other and the Earth.
+Replacing Homo Economicus with a view of humans interconnected with each other and the Earth.

 APPENDIX: THE STRUCTURAL FOUNDATIONS